named-data/PyNDN2/INSTALL.md

 The python-dev headers are already installed.

-## Ubuntu 12.04 (64 bit and 32 bit)
-To install the cryptography package, in a terminal enter:

-    sudo apt-get install build-essential libssl-dev libffi-dev python-dev python-pip sudo pip install cryptography

-Optional: To install trollius (Python <= 3.2), in a terminal enter:

-    sudo apt-get install python-pip
-    sudo pip install trollius

-Optional: To install Sphinx, in a terminal enter:

-    sudo apt-get install python-pip
-    sudo pip install sphinx

-Optional: To install pytest and mock, in a terminal enter:

-    sudo apt-get install python-pip
-    sudo pip install pytest mock

-Optional: To install libcrypto, in a terminal enter:

-    sudo apt-get install build-essential libssl-dev

-(Protobuf is already installed.)

 ## Ubuntu 14.04 (64 bit and 32 bit), 15.04 (64 bit), 16.04 (64 bit and 32 bit) and 16.10 (64 bit)
 To install the cryptography package, in a terminal enter: